nicolai86/traq/README.md

 bash based time tracking using text files

+Only used with bash version 4.2.39 or newer.

 ## Installation

 `traq` assumes you're installing it to your home directory, into `~/.traq`.
 Four commands and you're all set up: